Ethics and Boundary Issues: Multiple Relationships

 Purpose: The purpose of this study is to equip practitioners to examine multiple relationships to reduce the incidence of harm in clinical practice.

-Target Audience: School psychologists, social workers, marriage and family therapists, licensed professional counselors, mental health counselors, nurses, employee assistance professionals, addiction professionals, behavioral health technicians, and other allied professionals who may work with these populations.
+Target Audience: Social workers, marriage and family therapists, licensed professional counselors, mental health counselors, nurses, employee assistance professionals, addiction professionals, behavioral health technicians, and other allied professionals who may work with these populations.

 South Carolina Board of Nursing CEBroker provider #50-1651